Sead Hakšabanović: Loan to Málaga

-On 6 August 2018, Hakšabanović joined Spanish Segunda División side Málaga CF on loan for one season.
+On 6 August 2018, Hakšabanović joined Segunda División side Málaga CF on loan for one season.
 On 17 November 2018, he made his debut in a 2–0 win against Gimnàstic de Tarragona.
 In December 2018, West Ham director Mario Husillos expressed dissatisfaction with Hakšabanović's playing time at Málaga.

-Loan to IFK Norrköping
+IFK Norrköping

 In January 2019, he joined IFK Norrköping on loan until the end of the 2019–20 season.
 On 2 November 2019, he scored a goal and made an assist in a 2–2 tie against 2019 Allsvenskan champions Djurgårdens IF.

-IFK Norrköping

 In June 2020, Hakšabanović completed a transfer for an undisclosed fee to IFK Norrköping.
 During his time in IFK Norrköping he made 36 appearances, in which he produced 7 goals and 16 assists.

-FC Rubin Kazan
+Rubin Kazan

 On 27 May 2021, Hakšabanović moved to Russian club Rubin Kazan, in a transfer that IFK Norrköping described as their biggest sale ever.
 Rubin signed a 5-year contract with him and he was assigned shirt number 99.

 Following the temporary suspension of his contract with Rubin Kazan, due to the Russian invasion of Ukraine, Hakšabanović joined Djurgården until 30 June 2022.